skx/yal/PRIMITIVES.md

 ## Symbols

-The only notable special symbols are the following strings which represent the nil value. and ourboolean values.
+The only notable special symbols are the following strings which represent the nil value. and our boolean values.

 * `nil`
   * The nil value.